Algorithmic analysis towards time-domain extended source waveform inversion: Introduction

-Another quite often used approach for overcoming local minima in linearized optimization is an arbitrary extension of the search space, moving from a reduced-model approach to a full-space one. \citet{VanLeeuwen_2013_MLM} introduced a wavefield reconstruction inversion (WRI) method, for which the misfit includes the wavefield through the wave equation as the penalty.
-This relaxes the condition that the wave equation does need to be exactly satisfied through the whole numerical optimization process.
-The objective is then a two-variables optimization including both physical parameters and wavefield values instead of only physical parameters in the classical FWI.
-The penalty formulation leads to a normal equation for the wavefield involving the Hessian regularized by penalty parameters.
-Such equation could be solved in the frequency domain by direct or iterative solvers, thanks to the drastic memory reduction for storing frequencial wavefields.
-Unfortunately, the use of the time-stepping solver would require, among other issues, a huge storage of time-sampled wavefields \citep{aghamiry2020accurate}, preventing its application to 3D datasets.
+Another popular approach for overcoming local minima in linearized optimization is an arbitrary extension of the searching space, from the model space only to a model-wavefield joint space. \citet{VanLeeuwen_2013_MLM} introduced a wavefield reconstruction inversion (WRI) method, and showed that it is more immune to the cycle skipping issue.
+However, \citet{aghamiry2021efficient} pointed that WRI is mathematically equivalent to the contrast source inversion \citep{abubakar2009application}, for which the local minima issue and cycle skipping persist \citep{van2001contrast}.
+The misfit functional of WRI includes the wave equation as a penalty.
+This relaxes the requirement that the wave equation has to be exactly satisfied in each model update iteration.
+Unlike classical FWI, the objective of WRI is a two-variable optimization including the physical parameters and the seismic wavefield.
+The penalty formulation leads to a normal equation that involves a Hessian matrix regularized by the penalty parameter.
+In 2D geometry, such an equation could be solved by direct or iterative frequency-domain solvers, thanks to the light memory requirement for storing the wavefield of few frequency components.
+However, when a large number of frequencies are required, or when 3D geometry should be considered, frequency-domain solvers become less sufficient than time stepping solvers.
+Therefore, time-domain implementations of WRI or any extension methods are still interesting for real applications.
+Unfortunately, solving the normal equation in the time domain requires saving all snapshots of the wavefield, leading to a huge memory demand \citep{aghamiry2020accurate}.
+This has become a bottleneck in applying these methods to real problems.